robaldis/mkv_to_mp4/README.md

 # TODO
-* Make an automatic mode to search every 24hrs
+* Make an automatic mode to search on a schedule
-* Show a percentage done of current conversion
+* Show a percentage done of current conversion (time completed/total time)
-* hide the terminal when running(build python)
+* Hide the terminal when running(build python)
+    * Make it so it forces run as admin so it supports deleting of the file after
+* Improve the compression of the mp4 file at the end